hashicorp/terraform-website/content/source/docs/enterprise/azure-setup-guide.html.md

 #### Data Corruption

-The PTFE application architecture relies on multiple service endpoints (Azure DB and Azure Storage) all providing their own backup and recovery functionality to support a low MTTR in the event of data corruption.
+The Terraform Enterprise application architecture relies on multiple service endpoints (Azure DB and Azure Storage) all providing their own backup and recovery functionality to support a low MTTR in the event of data corruption.

-##### PTFE Servers
+##### Terraform Enterprise Servers

 When using the _Production - External Services_ deployment model (PostgreSQL Database and Object Storage), there is still some application configuration data present on the
-PTFE server such as installation type, database connection settings, and hostname; however, this data rarely changes.
+Terraform Enterprise server such as installation type, database connection settings, and hostname; however, this data rarely changes.
 We recommend [configuring automated snapshots](/docs/enterprise/private/automated-recovery.html#1-configure-snapshots)